-- title: the AST of the title of the document including formatting. - absolutePath: the absolute path in the virtual input tree as a string, e.g. /herbs/parsley.md. - relativePath: the path relative to this document as a string, e.g. .../parsley.md. - root.title: The title of the root node, usually the title of the website or e-book.
+- title: the AST of the title of the document including formatting. - path: the path of the document in the generated output, e.g. ../herbs/parsley.html. - sourcePath: the absolute (virtual) path of the document in the input tree, e.g. /herbs/parsley.md. - cursor.root.title: The title of the root node, usually the title of the website or e-book.